wowitsjack/deckyloader-envtest/README.md

 # Decky EnvTest

-Decky EnvTest is a debugging tool designed for the Decky platform.
-It logs game-specific details sourced from Decky's SteamClient.Apps and pulls configuration data from Heroic.
+Decky EnvTest is a debugging tool designed for the Decky Loader dev community.

+It displays game-specific details sourced from Decky's SteamClient.Apps and pulls configuration data from Heroic.

 The plugin then displays both raw and cleaned data in a user-friendly, field-by-field layout, with export options for further analysis.